Tři Dvory

 Tři Dvory is a municipality and village in Kolín District in the Central Bohemian Region of the Czech Republic.
 It has about 1,000 inhabitants.

 Etymology

-The name means 'three courts' in Czech.
+In Czech, the name Tři Dvory means 'three courtyards', 'three farmyards'.

 Geography

 Tři Dvory is located about 4 km east of Kolín and 51 km east of Prague.
 It lies mostly in the Central Elbe Table, only a small part of the municipal territory extends into the East Elbe Table.
 The highest point is near the top of the hill Na Vinici at 247 m above sea level.
 The southern municipal border is formed by the Elbe River.

 History

 The first written mention of Tři Dvory is from 1387, when the village was bought by the town of Kolín.
 With the exception of the years 1547–1555, when the village was owned by the royal chamber, it belonged continuously to the town of Kolín until the establishment of an independent municipality in 1848.
 In 1690, Tři Dvory burned down after an arson attack, but was soon rebuilt.
 Until 1848, the village was agricultural, but then industry began to develop in Kolín and many people began to commute to work there.